• Home

 OnDeck Review: Term Loans

-Your company must have annual revenue of $100,000 or more.
+Your company must have gross annual revenue of $100,000 or more.
 Your own personal FICO score has to be 600 or better.
 And your company must be in business for 1 year or more.
+Plus, your company must have a business bank account.

 OnDeck Review: Fees

-Interest rates start at 11.89% annual percentage rate (APR).
+Interest rates vary, and you can get a better deal if you already have a business relationship with OnDeck.
 The total cost of a short term loan will vary based on a number of factors, including personal and business credit scores, time in business and annual revenue and cash flow.

 OnDeck Review: Lines of Credit